cosminbucur/upskill-project2/README.md

 Create a separate web service which will be responsible for delivering 3rd party api keys which are necessary for the external services.
-During the request the main REST API, proper external service config should be fetched from another micorservice.
+During the request the main REST API, proper external service config should be fetched from another microservice.
 Please ensure a safe communication approach with created config web service.

 ## Edit location